You are currently viewing CYCL Face Guard Anti Pollution Scarf A Cyclist’s Must-have (Review)

 Filter pulled up from the scarf tube to see its size.
 It well cover the nose and mouth area.

-The face guard costs $49.99.
-It has no follow-up costs for filters.
+The face guard is affordable at $49.99.
+Furthermore, it has no follow-up costs for filters.
 Not breathing in PM2.5 is an investment in one’s own health.
 On the long-term, it may mean lower costs for co-pay on medical bills related to pollution caused diseases.
-Thus, the effective price-performance ratio is hard to quantify.
+Therefore, the effective price-performance ratio is hard to quantify.

 The fabric and craftsmanship are high.
-When just looking at the cost-per-wear the scarf can easily go below one dollar per wear.
-My regular readers know that this is my criterion to give a thumbs up.
+When just looking at the cost-per-wear, the scarf can easily go below one dollar.
+This is my criterion to give a thumbs up.

 Zoom in on the scarf